shahidikram0701/Promises-Futures-in-CPP/README.md

-# promise-in-cpp
+# Promises-Futures-in-CPP

-This is a simple implementation of promise in c plus plus.
+This is a simple implementation of Promises and Futures in C++ implemented using the Active Object Concurrent Design Pattern and Object Pool Design Pattern.

 Useful references-